-Authority for decisions related to remuneration are governed by the Articles of Incorporation and the Organisational Regulations of Geberit AG.

-The prospective maximum aggregate amounts of remuneration of the members of the Board of Directors and of the Group Executive Board are subject to a binding shareholders' vote at the General Meeting.
-In addition, the Remuneration Report for the preceding period is subject to a consultative vote (see also \rightarrow Determination of remuneration).
+- Authority for decisions related to remuneration is governed by the Articles of Incorporation and the Organisational Regulations of Geberit AG. - The prospective maximum aggregate amounts of remuneration of the members of the Board of Directors and of the Group Executive Board are subject to a binding shareholders' vote at the General Meeting. - The Remuneration Report for the preceding period is subject to a consultative vote.